-Revolution, not evolution
+Rover P6: revolution, not evolution

 In an era where manufacturers will spend huge amounts of time cultivating their image, ensuring that they do not stray too far from their designated market slots, and that any new products that do represent a step into the unknown, are market researched to the nth degree, it is hard to relate to just how big a leap into the unknown the Rover P6 was for the company back in 1963.

-The transformation of the Rover company would take some time, and sporting prototypes might be good at winning admirers in the press, they did not attract new customers into the fold.
-The existing range of cars that epitomised British style of the time, the P4 Auntie Rover (of 1950-1964) and the more recent P5 luxury saloons (1959-1973), were beginning to look slightly long in the tooth – and even though they were respected by many existing customers, that base of buyers was ageing rapidly.
+The transformation of the Rover marque would take some time and, while sporting prototypes might be good at winning admirers in the press, they did not attract new customers into the fold.
+The existing range of cars that epitomised British style of the time, the P4 Auntie Rover (of 1950-1964) and the more recent P5 luxury saloons (1959-1973), were beginning to look slightly long in the tooth – and, even though they were respected by many existing customers, that base of buyers was ageing rapidly.

 The market for middle-management cars was also something of a conservative minefield, and dominated by the larger 3-litre opposition, so epitomised by the big Farina saloons.
-Rover’s management team knew that in order to survive in the market, they would need to devise something significantly more interesting, as a new generation of post-war ‘baby-boomers’ was emerging.
+Rover’s management team knew that, in order to survive in the market, they would need to devise something significantly more interesting, as a new generation of post-war ‘baby-boomers’ was emerging.

 Rover needed this shot in the arm, and the company positively encouraged radical thinking.
 The engineers (led by Peter Wilks, Spen King and Gordon Bashford) had their feet kept in contact with terra firma thanks to the steadying influence of the Wilks brothers, Maurice and Spencer.
 Had it not been for this intervention, the P6 would undoubtedly been even more revolutionary than it already was (and possibly less saleable).
-The board ruled out the possibility of using the flat-four and Hydropneumatic suspension the engineers wanted, but they agreed to the body and chassis design, that were a big departure from the norm – let alone what the company had done before.
+The Board ruled out the possibility of using the flat-four and Hydropneumatic suspension the Engineers wanted, but they agreed to the body and chassis design, that were a big departure from the norm – let alone what the company had done before.

 The ‘shell’ of the car was a fabricated inner monocoque (or baseframe as it became more widely known as), to which all the outer panels were simply bolted onto.
-The idea of this was the simple renewal of body parts when required – and unlike other cars produced in Britain at the time, in theory, rust would not be the killer it would be on more conventional designs.
+The idea of this was the simple renewal of body parts when required – and, unlike other cars produced in Britain at the time, in theory, rust would not be the killer it would be on more conventional designs.
 If the baseframe was solid, all other rust could be treated as purely superficial.
 Gordon Bashford also had it very much in mind that this system would allow for relatively easy styling changes… such was the success of the Bache styling, however, that the theory was never put into practice.

 King himself recalled, ‘the original concept of the thing was the structure of the car and space for the gas turbine.
 That idea without necessarily the transverse lower suspension wishbone, I sketched out and then Gordon Bashford, who was a good friend of mine (although he was not working for me then) planned out the thing, I think for both the Rover 2000 and the Turbine car more or less simultaneously.’